IGM-202-2225/project-1-clh5602/README.md

 ## Game Design

 -   Camera Orientation: Side
--   Camera Movement: Camera will be fixed.
+-   Camera Movement: Camera will pan ahead the player in the direction they're facing.
 -   Player Health: Time.
 Time constantly decreases, and it decreases even more when hit!
 Defeat enemies to regain time.
 -   End Condition: A round ends once all enemies on the map are defeated.
+The game has infinite rounds, but the game will end once Time is up.
 -   Scoring: The player earns points by defeating enemies.
 A combo meter will increase the amount of points gained.

 ### Game Description